SherRao/Kabo/README.md

 <h1 align="center">
   <a href=""><img src="assets/img/mic.gif" width="250"/></a>
   <br>
-  k-bot
+  Kabo
 </h1>

 <blockquote align="center">
-  <em>k-bot</em> is a lightweight Discord bot for simulating karaoke with live pitch and lyrical correctness scoring.<br>
+  <em>Kabo</em> is a lightweight karaoke Discord bot for simulating karaoke with live pitch and lyrical correctness scoring.<br>
   It works with Groovy bot as a music source!
 </blockquote>